 Screening and testing

 All who enter SCCA clinics are screened upon entry COVID-19 symptoms.
 Every person will be given an I’ve been screened sticker.
 Anyone with symptoms will be given a procedure mask and evaluated in a separate area.

-Is SCCA testing patients and staff for COVID-19?
+Is SCCA testing patients for COVID-19?